Anglican Consultative Council: Membership

 Members of the council include the Archbishop of Canterbury and a certain number of representatives of each of the Anglican provinces, depending on the size of the province.

 The largest provinces are entitled to appoint three representatives, consisting of one bishop, one priest, and one layperson.
 Intermediate sized provinces may appoint two persons: one layperson and one ordained (either bishop or priest).
 The smallest provinces appoint only one person, preferably from among the laity.
 Additionally, the Council may co-opt up to six additional members of whom two shall be women and two persons not over 28 years of age at the time of appointment.

-If the chairperson or the vice-chair of the council should be elected to this position for a term which exceeds the term of his or her appointment to the council, his or her council membership is extended until the expiration of the term as chair, while the province to which he or she belongs is entitled to make an additional appointment.
+If the chairperson or the vice-chair of the council should be elected to this position for a term which exceeds the term of their appointment to the council, their council membership is extended until the expiration of the term as chair, while the province to which he or she belongs is entitled to make an additional appointment.

 For the purposes of apportioning the membership on the Anglican Consultative Council, the large provinces are considered to be: